 The basic steps for filing your divorce are as follows:

-- You file the Complaint for Divorce and related documents with the Circuit Clerk and pay the filing fee.
+- File the Complaint for Divorce and related documents with the Circuit Clerk.

 - The Judge signs the Decree of Divorce finalizing your divorce.